In this chapter, we will discuss configuring forms for business users.

 The Active Query list is dynamic and contains preconfigured active forms with the actual select permission.

-So, different business users may have different lists.
+So, different business users can have different lists.

 Let's select parameter values using drop-down lists at the ribbon: